UBC-DSCI/introduction-to-datascience-python/source/viz.md

 this makes the scatter point shapes different for each category.
 This kind of visual redundancy&mdash;i.e., conveying the same information with both scatter point color and shape&mdash;can further improve the clarity and accessibility of your visualization.
+Note that we are switching back to the use of `mark_point` here since `mark_circle` does not support the `shape` encoding and will always show up as a filled circle.

 You can use
 this [color blindness simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) to check if your visualizations are color-blind friendly.
 The default color palattes in `altair` are color-blind friendly (one more reason to stick with the defaults!).
-Note that we are switching back to the use of `mark_point` so that we can specify the `shape` attribute.
-This cannot be done with `mark_circle`.

 ```{code-cell} ipython3